 Why Choose CSULB?

-Program faculty are actively engaged in research that directly impact PreK-12 students, teachers, and families.
-Graduate students are encouraged to join faculty research projects to gain research experience and/or fulfill thesis requirements.
-Students are mentored and provided opportunities to present research at local, state and national conferences, contribute to publications, and pursue self-directed research projects.
-University- and college-wide funding is available to conduct and present research at the local, state, and national levels.
-Go to Financing Your Education for additional information.
+Program faculty are actively engaged in conducting research that directly impacts PreK-12 students, teachers, and families.
+Graduate students are encouraged to contribute to these efforts, and use faculty research resources to fulfill theses requirements.
+Students also have opportunities to present research at state and national conferences with faculty, and contribute to manuscripts published in peer reviewed journals.